 What to look for in a breast pump

 • When in doubt, go electric.
-Although manual pumps are a good backup for those times when you won't have access to an outlet (this one gets great reviews on Amazon), Anderson strongly recommends making an electric pump your go-to.
+Although manual pumps are a good backup for those times when you won't have access to an outlet, Anderson strongly recommends making an electric pump your go-to.
 "They're more consistent and provide the best suction," she explains.
 With manual models, "the suction is inconsistent and your hand will wear out before your pumping session is done."

 • Double suction is twice as good.
 Having two suction cups lets you pump both breasts simultaneously, which is both convenient (you'll finish up faster) and beneficial for your flow.
 "Research shows that you make more milk and remove more milk when both breasts are working together," Anderson notes.